What are fungal nails?

 Fungal nails can lead to:

-- Thickened, crumbly or discolored nails
+- Thickened, crumbly or discoloured nails

 - Pain or pressure when wearing shoes